Answered By: Gabe Gossett Last Updated: Dec 19, 2018 Views: 574

 There are a couple of routes you can take with grant research.
 In part, it can depend on the type of funding you are seeking.
 For example, if you are seeking funding for a program, then you would look in one place, as opposed to funding for research, which is likely in another place.

-We have books in our collection that help address your question about how to write a proposal.
-Here is a link to a search for print and ebooks related to grant writing.
+We also have books in our collection that help address your question about how to write a proposal.
+Here is a link to a search for print books and ebooks related to grant writing.
 A small browsing collection of grant writing and fund development titles is located in The Corner (Wilson Library room 265).

 Finally, it is also worth noting that the federal government provide a grant research tool as well at http://www.grants.gov/